Melbourne Victory FC (women): Close to the top but not there (2022–2025)

 Melbourne Victory would go on to play in the 2024-25 A-League Women.
 The club would begin by signing Alana Jancevski, Nickoletta Flannery from Canberra United, and Sofia Sakalis from Perth Glory.
 Hopkins would follow this up by signing English defender, Ellie Wilson and New Zealander, Claudia Bunge.
-Victory would begin the season with a 3-2 win over Adelaide United before loosing 3-2 against Melbourne City.
-Victory would go on to loose only one more match for the rest of the regular season.
+Victory would begin the season with a 3-2 win over Adelaide United before losing 3-2 against Melbourne City.
+Victory would go on to lose only one more match for the rest of the regular season.
 Victory finished the season in second place despite only losing two matches across the whole season and gaining a record 53 points, this was because rivals Melbourne City finished the season without a single loss.
 This was Victory's best season by many statistics including points per game.
 Victory would qualify into the semi final. they would play Adelaide United over two legs.
 Melbourne Victory won both matches 3-1 leading to a 6-2 aggregate score.
 This would qualify Victory to the 2025 A-League Women Grand Final.
 The match was played on 18 May 2025 at AAMI Park against Central Coast Mariners. played in front of a crowd of 6,568 people in attendance both teams put up a good fight in the first half leading to a 0-0 score line at halftime.
 In the opening minutes of the first half, Isabel Gomez scored a goal to put the Mariners up 1-0.
 Victory responded by attacking the Mariners goal fiercely with no luck due to the Mariners strong defence.
 The defence held strong until defender Claudia Bunge scored a goal in the 80th minute off of a corner kick. the goal meant the game finished with a score of 1-1, leading the match to have to go to extra time.
 In extra time both sides fought hard and had their chances but failed to crate goals.
 With no goals in extra time the match went to a penalty shootout.
 Melbourne Victory would take the first penalty kick.
 Alana Jancevski missed the first penalty kick for Victory, and the rest of the penalties were scored, leading to a "fairytale" win for the Mariners. in reflection to the season Hopkins stated "Looking back over the season, (I'm) extremely proud of the efforts of the team, how the team’s progressed, individuals have progressed, how some of the younger players have done over the season."